Smoking and the use of electronic cigarettes is not permitted in the hall, car park and garden while the pre-school is running.

 We believe that play is the serious work of childhood.
 Although we plan stimulating activities to foster play and development, we also encourage children to pursue their own interests.
 Young children’s learning flourishes in this way.

 To enhance the curriculum and to give all the children more opportunities to develop and progress, we offer a weekly sports session with a professional sports coach, as part of our provision on a Wednesday morning.
-Additionally, we offer a weekly music session on a Thursday morning to enable all the children to access music through song, movement and instruments.
+Additionally, we offer a weekly Mini Me yoga session on a Tuesday morning and Relax Kids on a Thursday morning, working towards meeting the national recommendation of 3 hours of physical activity each day for pre-school children.

 “Staff develop secure links with parents and share details of children’s daily experiences.”
 Ofsted March 2016